jcristovao/migrationplus/README.md

     persistLowerWithSql = persistL sql
     persistUpperWithSql = persistU sql

-C) Run your migration code with one of this functions:
+C) Run your migration code with one of these functions:

     import MigrationSql
     (...)